-This section describes the potential hazards and risk to people and property that may be associated with the proposal as distinct from hazards and risk to the natural environment, which should be addressed in other sections of the TOR.
+This section describes the potential hazards and risk that may be associated with the proposal.

-Detail the values related to people and property that could be affected by any hazardous materials and actions incorporated in the proposal.
+Detail the environmental values likely to be affected by any hazardous materials and actions incorporated in the proposal.
 The degree and sensitivity of risk should be detailed.